lapalme/pyrealb/README.md

         * `rule-fr.js` : French conjugation and declension tables

 _Nota bene_:
-1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyRealB* functions; this ensures that the current Python source files are used for execution.
+1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyrealb* functions; this ensures that the current Python source files are used for execution.
 2. Some directories include `markup.py` which should be loaded using `pip`.
 Unfortunately I never managed to make this "piped" version work, it does not import the name `oneliner`although it should.
 It works once the file is in the local directory.

 * [`docs`](./docs): in both English and French.